tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 last-modified: 2021-11-15
 ---

 Now that you've [written a draft](docapis_writing.html) and have edited the content a few times, you're ready to begin the review process.
-Unlike other forms of writing, doc reviews are essential for documentation because you're usually writing about a technical domain that you're not an expert in.
+Unlike other forms of writing, reviews are essential for documentation because you're usually writing about a technical domain that you're not an expert in.

 {% if site.format == "web" %}
 * TOC